lxsmnsyc/the-game/docs/active-abilities.md

 ## Player

 - `Player` can choose up to 5 `Active Ability` at the start of the game.
-This cannot be changed throughout the entire gameplay.
+This cannot be changed throughout the entire gameplay..
-- `Player` gains 1 `Active Ability` level per `Player` level.

 ## Boss

-- `Boss` are given 10 random `Active Ability` and gains 5 `Active Ability` level per `Floor` level.
+- `Boss` are given 10 random `Active Ability`.
-- `Active Ability` level points are applied randomly.

 ## Miniboss

-- `Miniboss` are given 3 random `Active Ability` and gains 5 `Active Ability` level per `Floor` level.
+- `Miniboss` are given 3 random `Active Ability`.
-- `Active Ability` level points are applied randomly.